kartograph/kartograph.org/docs/kartograph.py/index.md

     kartograph -s styles.css config.json -o mymap.svg

+**Hint:** If you have some specific locations on your system where you store your raw geo data (such as shapefiles), you can tell Kartograph about them by setting the ``KARTOGRAPH_DATA`` environment variable.
+Kartograph will then look in these directories if it cannot find a shapefile.

+    # on mac/linux:
+    export KARTOGRAPH_DATA=/path/to/my/shapefiles:/another/path

+    # on windows
+    set KARTOGRAPH_DATA=c:\path\to\my\shapefiles;c:\another\path

 ### Using Kartograph.py as Python module

 The second way is to include Kartograph in a Python script.
 You could